Radonirinaunimi/neopdf/docs/cli-tutorials.md

 !!! note "How to use the new NeoPDF format?"

-    - To use the `NeoPDF` grid format, if available, simply append `.neopdf.lz4` to the name of the PDF set
+    - To use the `NeoPDF` grid format, if available, simply append `.neopdf.lz4` to the name of the PDF set; LHAPDF sets can be converted into the NeoPDF format using the CLI (see below)
     - The CLI supports both eager and lazy loading of grids, and can operate on both standard and compressed formats
     - For more advanced usage, see the help output: